aweber/public-api-examples/README.md

 application.
 The Consumer Key is shown as `pT9ObgUOU8E8jbDzSiejjEFC` in the example.
 The script will initiate the OAuth handshake and generate a URL to complete the connection.
-Open the URL in a web browser to connect your application to a *AWeber Customer account*.
+Open the URL in a web browser to connect your application to an *AWeber Customer account*.
 After logging in you will be directed to a page containing a **verifier code** that you need to enter.
-This is shown as `RZx7nX` in the exmaple.
+This is shown as `RZx7nX` in the example.
 Once this process is completed, the OAuth tokens are stored in a file that is read in by the other scripts so that you do not need to paste the access tokens into each script.